siconos/siconos/Docs/sphinx/getting_started/cpp_reminder.rst

   add(A,B,C);

 In a general way, if you need efficiency, always prefer functions to overloaded operators.
-The first solution is just there to give a more pleasant, and readable, way of writing operations.
+The first solution is just there to give a more pleasant and readable, way of writing operations.

 Try also to use pointers to objects to avoid temporary and time-consuming copies.

-...